 Following on from birth I am breastfeeding for the second time around.
 Being in a Muslim country means that breastfeeding is promoted and encouraged as long as you cover up so I am having a wonderful response to feeding.
 Plus the feeding rooms in the Malls are beautiful, nothing like being sat on a dingy plastic chair in the toilets as may be the case in other countries!

-BG: What are the biggest challenges as a parent in this country?
+OG: What are the biggest challenges as a parent in this country?

 L: To be honest, I find that the biggest challenges are parenting challenges rather than expat challenges.
 If anything the support network we have here is better than we would have at home as everyone is in the same boat and understands when you need help, babysitting help or recommendations for example as no one has their mum just down the road.

-BG: Would you recommend living in Dubai to other expats?
+OG: Would you recommend living in Dubai to other expats?

 L: I love living here.
 The quality of life and the options that it has opened to us have been incredible.
 Without being here I wouldn’t be a stay at home mum, I wouldn’t have had our second baby boy when we did.
 To live here is to love it but you need to embrace it fully otherwise you will never make the most of the experience.

 Yes it is hot, yes it is sandy, yes it is different to the UK, that doesn’t make it bad, it makes it an experience.
 One which I am proud to be living and giving my kids, I am thankful every day that my husband and his job have brought us out here.

-BG: Your move out to Dubai has also given you the chance to establish your blog, Life with Baby Kicks, tell us a little more about your blog?
+OG: Your move out to Dubai has also given you the chance to establish your blog, Life with Baby Kicks, tell us a little more about your blog?